 Estimated useful life

+Office buildings 36-47 years

-36-47 years Lesser of the term of the lease or the estimated useful lives of the assets 10 years 5 years
+Leasehold improvements Lesser of the term of the lease or the estimated useful lives of the assets

+Building improvements 10 years

+Office furniture 5 years

+Vehicles 4-10 years

+Computer equipment (including servers) 4 years

-4-10 years 4 years Repairs and maintenance costs are recorded as expenses as incurred, whereas the costs of renewals and betterments that extend the useful lives of fixed assets are capitalized as additions to the related assets.
+Repairs and maintenance costs are recorded as expenses as incurred, whereas the costs of renewals and betterments that extend the useful lives of fixed assets are capitalized as additions to the related assets.
 Retirements, sales and disposals of assets are recorded by removing the costs, accumulated depreciation and impairment associated with the assets, with any resulting gain or loss recognized in the consolidated statements of comprehensive income.